guykabi/Chat-Me/README.md

 # Chat-Me
-Chat platform for private and groups chatting - [ In build ]
+Chat platform for private and groups chatting

 ## Description
 Chat-Me is a chat web-app designed for desktop operating, enabling corresponding